 Being an H-1B immigrant in Silicon Valley has proven to be a frustrating experience for Rishi S. Bhilawadikar.
-In hopes of making others understand issues many people like him deal with, he decided to make a movie about it.

 It had been a bumpy decade for Bhilawadikar living in the United States.
 After graduating from Indiana University in 2007, he tried applying to startup incubators but had difficulty finding an incubator which would sponsor his visa, Quartz reported.